Mangopay/mangopay2-python-sdk/README.md

 MangoPay SDK
 =================================================
-mangopaysdk is a client library to work with mangopay REST API (http://www.mangopay.com/).
+MangoPaySDK is a client library to work with MangoPay REST API (http://www.mangopay.com/).